Break all the Business Rules...and Thrive?

 Business as Unusual says Take.
 Up.
 Space.
 Especially in those spaces (IRL and in the digital sphere) where you, and those like you, are underrepresented.

-Business as Unusual says toss the fear-based marketing and trigger-laden sales tactics: emphasize being of value and generating real connections with the people you can best serve.
+Business as Unusual says toss the fear-based marketing and trigger-laden sales tactics: emphasize being of value and generating real connections with the people your business serves.

 Business as Unusual says you don’t need to do what everyone else is doing.
 Write a book.
 Develop a Course.
 Lead a Retreat.
 Start a Podcast.
 Start a Revolution.
 You’re the boss for a reason :)